DDC Over DisplayPort

 If the video adapter implements Display Port Dual Mode, also known as DP++, then it is possible to use a "passive adapter" between the DisplayPort output on the host and the HDMI/DVI input on the monitor.

 Host DisplayPort connectors that support dual mode should be marked as such.
 The marker is a D with a P inside, and two + signs to the left, one above the other.
 Most DisplayPort connectors on recent video cards are dual mode.
 Unfortunately, they are not always marked as such.
+On the other hand, it is common for passive adapters to have the DP++ marker on the DisplayPort end.

 For futher details of DisplayPort, its Wikipedia page is an excellent resource.